Clients are everywhere… and so is social media!

 It’s totally common, especially if you’re brand-new to creating content to feel like that.
 What’s important is that you don’t stop trying.

-Write down every content idea that crosses your mind without judgement.
+Write down every content idea that crosses your mind without judgment.
 You’ll have time later to go back to the list and edit it.

 What’s important is to have a healthy mindset when it comes to content creation: don’t judge, don’t compare, and don’t stop.